The Dove (1974 film)

-The Dove is a 1974 American biographical film directed by Charles Jarrott.
-The picture was produced by Gregory Peck, the third and last feature film he would produce.
+The Dove is a 1974 American-British biographical film directed by Charles Jarrott.
+The picture was produced by Gregory Peck, the third and last feature film he produced.

 The drama is based on the real-life experiences of Robin Lee Graham, a young man who spent five years sailing around the world as a single-handed sailor, starting when he was 16 years old.
 The story is adapted from Dove (1972), the book Graham co-wrote with Derek L.T.
 Gill about his seafaring experiences.

 Plot

-The film tells of real-life Robin Lee Graham (Joseph Bottoms), a 16-year-old boy who sets sail in a 23-foot sloop in attempt to be the youngest person to circumnavigate the globe solo.
-He had planned the trip with his sailor father Lyle Graham (John McLiam) for years.
+The film tells of real-life Robin Lee Graham, a 16-year-old boy who sets sail in a 23-foot sloop in attempt to be the youngest person to circumnavigate the globe solo.
+He had planned the trip with his sailor father Lyle Graham for years.

-On one of his stops after setting sail, he meets and falls in love with the gregarious and attractive Patti Ratteree (Deborah Raffin).
-After much banter, Patti decides to follow Graham throughout his long journey.
-She meets him in Fiji, Australia, South Africa, Panama, and the Galápagos Islands.
+On one of Robin's stops after setting sail, he meets and falls in love with the gregarious and attractive Patti Ratteree.
+After much banter, Patti decides to follow Robin throughout his long journey.
+She meets him in Fiji, Australia, South Africa, Panama and the Galápagos Islands.

-As he travels around the globe, Graham experiences many adventures on the sea and land as he matures from a teenager to a young adult.
-Graham finds the trip a lonely experience, especially when the wind dies on him on the high seas.
-At one point he badly wants to quit the voyage but Patti (now his new wife) and his father encourage him to continue.
-At the end of the film, Graham sails into Los Angeles with crowds welcoming him home.
+As he travels around the globe, Robin experiences many adventures on the sea and land as he matures from a teenager to a young adult.
+Robin finds the trip a lonely experience, especially when the wind dies on him on the high seas.
+At one point he badly wants to quit the voyage but Patti (now his new wife) and Lyle encourage him to continue.
+At the end of the film, Robin sails into Los Angeles with crowds welcoming him home.